 I drove down to North Carolina to spend a couple of days eating at barbecue places in the North Carolina Piedmont.
 I had planned to focus on Lexington, NC, but I got hungry, so my first stop was Stamey’s in Greensboro, a long-standing barbecue place listed on both the North Carolina Barbecue Trail and True ‘Cue.

 There are two branches of Stamey’s in Greensboro.
 I picked the one on Gate City Blvd. (the Boulevard formerly known as High Point Road) because I had read that Stamey’s does all the cooking for both locations there.
 By “all the cooking” I mean all the barbecuing.
 Stamey’s cooks 15 pound pork shoulders in a brick pit.
-They cook the meat directly over hickory coals so that when the fat drips onto the coals it will send smoke up to flavor the pork.
+They cook the meat directly over hickory coals so that when the fat drips onto the coals it sends pork-fat smoke up to flavor the pork.

 Stacey’s is well situated, across the street from the Greensboro Coliseum and the ACC Hall of Champions.
 The building is pretty new, having replaced the original structure in 1979 — yesterday in barbecue terms.